clnhrn/report_generator/README.md

 ## Notes

 When running the program for the first time, a browser window will automatically open, directing you to Google's login page.
 Login and proceed by clicking "Continue".
 Your credentials will be stored.
-After 7 days, the access token will expire and it cannot be refreshed.
-You will need to log in again.